Matafou/circul-mode/README.md

   at its current point position)
 - or a precise position in a buffer (\"position landmark\").

-Position landmarks are (by default) visible in the buffer.
-This is controlled by `landmark-face', `landmark-show-landmark-position' and `landmark-show-landmark-fringe'.

 Like registers, each landmark is identified uniquely by a character but this is anecdotical.
 More importantly it is also (by default) attached to a **key of your keyboard**.